ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/12_Esaman_Kappa.md

 Friends with baring fangs, go and get him!"

 At her call, large dogs rushed out.
-Remembering what happened before, I found it funny.
+Remembering what had happened before, I found it funny.
 I tried to dive into bottom of the river to escape,
 But never thought of the dogs would do this.
 Baring their fangs, they leapt into the river after me,